TurboVNC/turbovnc/README.txt

 All versions of TurboVNC contain the following programs:

   vncviewer - the TurboVNC Viewer.
-On Unix platforms (except Mac), this is an
+On Un*x platforms (except Mac), this is an
               X Windows application and requires an X Windows server.
 On Mac platforms, it is a script that launches the Mac TurboVNC Viewer app, which is simply a packaged version of the Java TurboVNC